webplatformz/AngularWS/README.md

 `angularws-app` -> `injection`

-The `injectionTest.js` asserts the simple `$scope` variables on the `injectionController`, make sure the nyan cat is happy!
+The `injectionTest.js` asserts the simple `$scope` variables on the `injectionController`, keep the nyan cat happy!
 Instructions below.

 Have a look at the folder structure as well.
 Make sure you have understood the setup before we dive into the first challenge.